Jakin687/tissquickregistrationscript/README.md

 ## Usage

 1. Download the UserScript and install it to Tampermonkey/Greasemonkey.
-1. Configure the script (see Configuration) to fulfill your requirements for a specific registration to a group.
+1. Visit the dashboard of the previously installed plugin
+1. Create a new script and copy/paste the downloaded one
-1. Go to the specific LVA/Group registration webpage in TISS, where you want to register.
+1. Go to the specific LVA/Group/Exam registration webpage in TISS, where you want to register.
+1. The Script should inject its GUI into the top left corner of the page
-1. Enable the script.
+1. Configure and save your configuration within the interface
-1. Lean back and let the script do its job (it automatically starts if you entered a startdate (prefered) or refreshes the page continuously (see Configuration)).
+1. Start the script and lean back(it automatically starts if you entered a startdate (prefered) or refreshes the page continuously (see Configuration))
-1. Don’t forget to disable the UserScript if the registration is done.
+1. Afer you are registered the script should automaticaly stop

+### Notes
++ The scripts interface will only be displayed on the correct pages
++ Even after you're registered the configuration of a registration is going to be available.
+You can keep or delete it (deletion is recommended)
++ You can edit every configuration on every page the interface is displayed in.
+However, you can only successfully start a configuration on its own page
++ Configurations are persistent, even if you reload the window or close the tab/browser (*SCRIPT WILL ONLY WORK IF STARTED AND ON THE CORRECT PAGE || THEREFORE BROWSER CLOSED = NOT WORKING*)
++ It is possible to register for multiple things at once.
+You only need to have every registration in different tabs opened, configured and started at the same time (No need to create a duplicate of the script or slt).

 ## Configuration